-Having said that, I just want to know how does the department ensure that there are the adequate number of shelter beds available in Iqaluit for those who are homeless?
-Especially during the cold winter months.

-Knowing that there are those barriers that I had just mentioned, I just need a little bit more information about how I can help the homeless people in my community?
+Having said that, I just want to know how the department ensures that there is the adequate number of shelter beds available in Iqaluit for those who are homeless, especially during the cold winter months.
+Knowing that there are those barriers that I had just mentioned, I just need a little bit more information about how I can help the homeless people in my community.
 Thank you, Mr. Chairman.